Applied Case: The Prisoner's Dilemma

 Defection is locally advantageous under a blatantly unbalanced toy model that hides the shared field it always damages, and never should have been used in the ways it was.

 It protects the player of its special little game by helping create the very world the player is afraid of: a world where trust is unsafe, cooperation is fragile, and every future path requires more resistance to reach.
-That world is now moreso our own, in part because of two over-excited game theorists.
+That world is now moreso our own.

 Mutual cooperation, even in this broken toy, preserves a better field, and requires less people to suggest blatantly harmful ethics in the endless pursuit of local advantage, as if the field is fictional.